 The riot began at 10:06 a.m.
 Dressed in their puffy off the shoulder uniforms inspired by the Mexican revolution, the normally benign group of waitresses clamored for la jefa.
 When she failed to show her ‘ugly face' they raided the walk-in refrigerator and freezer.
 They took their due earnings with meat and seafood wrapped in butcher’s paper, huge blocks of cheese and butter.

-"The restaurant is closed.
+“The restaurant is closed.
 Nobody wants to work here...work for me.”
 Mrs. Zamora burst into tears.
 Roxy knew this was true and was not about to go there.
-She hopped on the suitcase until the latches clicked.
+She hopped on a suitcase until the latches clicked shut.

 Mrs. Zamora caught the next bus to Watsonville in the Salinas Valley where she would care for an elderly aunt who did not send for her.
 After putting their mother in a cab to the downtown bus depot the bewildered daughters turned back around and faced their sinking ship.
 Someone named Güey had recently graffitied over the graffiti on the door.

-Roxy felt like she had just fallen down a manhole and was about to hit ground.
+Roxy felt like she was falling down a manhole and was about to hit the ground.
 As the pedestrian traffic moved swiftly around them Leah experienced the sensation of being carried away by a strong current.
 She parted her lips to breathe in the water.

 ROXY’S ACTUAL FIRST DAY AS THE BOSS

-The service at any family-owned restaurant varies throughout the day, but late-afternoon is the absolute worst time to expect to be served food.
-Customers are ignored by the lunch staff smoking cigarettes while engrossed in their daily ritual of counting tips.
-At the adjoining table, the dinner staff complain and gossip as they rolled flatware into paper napkins.
+The service at any family-owned restaurant varies throughout the day, but late-afternoon is the absolute worst time to expect to be served.
+Customers are ignored by the lunch staff seated at a table in the back, smoking cigarettes while engrossed in their daily ritual of counting tips.
+At the adjacent table, the dinner staff complained and gossiped as they rolled flatware into paper napkins.

 On the barstool in the cocktail lounge twelve-year-old Roxy was enjoying the afterschool snack Chucha had prepared for her.
 Halfway through the Doritos topped with melted cheese and slathered in packets of taco sauce—Roxy’s creation—she watched another potential customer give up and leave.
 When she complained about the loss of business to her father, the bartender, he gave her a ‘What are you gonna do about it?’ shrug.
 He refilled her glass of Pepsi, which was actually a generic cola and only cost pennies per pint.

 Well, Roxy was gonna do something about it, alrighty.
 She started doing her homework on the corner barstool so she could keep an eye on the entrance.
-Customers were greeted by a smiling chubby girl dressed in a parochial school uniform.
-Her long ponytail was more frizz than curl.
+Customers were greeted by a smiling chubby girl dressed in a parochial school uniform, whose long ponytail was more frizz than curl.
 Most thought she was cute in the way that all children are cute.
 Even the ugly ones.

-Roxy seated four regular customers who worked at the National Dollar store at the best seat by the window.
-She offered each one a complimentary Pepsi Cola, Diet Pepsi or 7-up, before turning to glare at the wait staff.
-A quick game of piedra, papel, tijeras (rock, paper, scissors) ensued to see who would wait on them.
+Roxy seated four National Dollar store employees at the best table by the window.
+She turned and glared at the wait staff.
+A quick game of piedra, papel, tijeras ensued to see who would wait on them.

 As Roxy headed back to the bar she glanced at the overhead TV showing local news though the sound was off.
 Video footage of Patricia Hearst wearing a beret and weilding an M1 carbine was on the screen.
-Since the bank robbery had taken place in the Sunset District they felt a certain ownership of the story.
-The reactions of the customers seated around the bar were mixed.
+Since the bank robbery had taken place a few miles from where they were sitting, the customers felt a certain ownership of the story.
+The reactions around the bar were mixed.